 Try new floss options: Have you ever tried floss picks?
 These are great to keep in your purse, car or at your desk.
 They are a fast way to floss in between meals, before meetings or just to have a cleaner mouth.

 2. CUT BACK ON SUGAR

 Eat fresh and seasonally!
 It is crucial to limit your sugar intake if you want to prevent cavities and other health issues.
 Spring is a perfect time to eliminate sugary foods and drinks.
 Fresh produce is always best.
-Springtime in Australia means we can choose from things like avocados, asparagus, beetroot, rhubarb, apples and blueberries.
-These foods aren’t just delicious and nutritious, they are tooth-healthy as well!
+Springtime in Australia means we can choose from avocados, asparagus, beetroot, rhubarb, apples and blueberries.
+These foods aren’t just delicious and nutritious; they are tooth-healthy as well!

 As you check things off your spring cleaning to-do list, make sure you have your family’s dental appointments done.
 Regular dental visits are important because they can help spot dental health problems early on when treatment is likely to be simpler and more affordable.
 They also help prevent many problems from developing in the first place.

 Finally, if your smile has been looking a little dull lately, it may be the perfect time to talk to your dentist about in-office or at-home whitening options.
 A freshly whitened smile may be just what you need to feel ready for spring and summer!